John (Jay) Pellicone

 Jay has a BA in Psychology from King’s College and a MA in Management from Webster University.
 His other volunteer activities include being a Make A Wish grantor and a member of the Dallas Military Ball executive board.

-He currently resides in Albuquerque New Mexico where he flies for a Medical Transport Company.
+He currently resides in Grapevine, Texas where he flies for a Medical Transport Company.

 Rich Driscoll is a retired Marine Corps Chief Warrant Officer-4 (CWO-4).
 He is also retired from Microsoft Corporation.
 Rich's military career included assignments as an infantryman, recruiter, KC-130 aerial navigator, Weapons and Tactics Instructor and Air Transport Coordination Officer for 2nd Marine Aircraft Wing.
 He flew combat missions in the first Gulf War and served on the staff of the Marine Air Combat Element Commander.
 At Microsoft he served as Director of Windows Enterprise Server Support and Senior Director of Microsoft Exchange Server Support before his retirement.